 Today let’s talk about smilie piercings!
 These piercings grew in popularity thanks to the internet, and remain popular through social media.
 This is a piercing through the frenulum of the upper lip, the webbing that connects the lip to the gums.
 These piercings are hidden, and usually only visible when you smile, hence the name.
 While these piercings are cute, and the appeal is easy to understand, these piercings also carry some serious risks for your teeth and gums.
-Those risks should be considered strongly before deciding to get them, and any client interested should make sure they understand the risks.
+Thanks to these risks I actually no longer offer these piercings.
+I do not feel that any piercing is worth potentially loosing your teeth and gums.

 Proper Anatomy is Key

 There are two major anatomical factors for a smilie piercing.
 The first, and easiest, is having enough webbing to pierce through.
 This is fortunately fairly common knowledge- there needs to be enough tissue for us to pierce!
 If this isn’t you are just piercing up into someones actual lip, and that is never going to heal.
 Fortunately this is well known and many clients can easily check themselves, and most clients come in with a good idea of if they have enough tissue for this piercing.